arb1ona/arb1ona/README.md

  ##

--:mortar_board: I’m a student at  [Strive School](https://strive.school/)
+- :mortar_board: Graduated at  [Strive School](https://strive.school/)

+- 🥅 2020 Goals: Become a _Full Stack Developer_

 - 💚 _MERN Stack_ is my favourite

 - 👯 I’m looking to collaborate with other content creators

-- 🥅 2020 Goals: Become a _Full Stack Developer_

 - ⚡ Fun fact: Went From _Architect_ to Full-time _Developer_